 Your lovely vacation on the ocean is over and you now have to ready yourself for the mass exodus of the ship.
 You’re one of a few thousand people and since the best is now behind you, what is the fastest way to get off the ship ahead of the crowd?

 The common disembarking routine involves assigning each passenger a color-coded number and a disembarking time.
 These are worked out according to their cabin type and whether they have disclosed their other travel plans after leaving the ship to the cruise line.
-(You can do this when you register online, or after you board the ship.)
+(You can do this when you register online or after you board the ship.)

 In the “Before Times,” the different groups of passengers would be sent to various lounges, restaurants, theatres, or other common areas of the ship to wait until their group was called.
 Then, once called, that group of passengers could queue up to exit the ship.

 The pandemic era ushered in many changes to cruise ship protocols, including the disembarkation process.
 These changes were designed to minimize groups of unaffiliated folks congregating together for extended periods of time.
-Now that restrictions are lifting, we’ll have to see if those more streamlined protocols remain in place.

 The Self-Assist Option Is The Fastest Disembarkation Method

 This method is the “fastest” because this group leaves before anyone else.
 That doesn’t mean that it is necessarily fast.
 You still have to wait for port authorities to clear the ship and allow passengers to disembark.
-Also, this option can be more popular than you would think given the early hour, so plan to queue up early if you want to avoid waiting in a line.

 Booking An Excursion Allows For Fast And Early Disembarking